nxp-imx/oem-prov-app/Documentation/build_instructions.md

 </tbody>
 </table>

-These options are already set in the Yocto recipe of the Yocto layer, but they are provided here for reference in case further build customization is needed.

 ## Project installation

 After successfully building the OEM Provisioning Application, the following artifacts are required for the application to run correctly: